saraislet/sturm/README.md

 This project's goal is to develop a Twitter sign-in UI for users to assess tweets or accounts--like the [Twitter Block Chain plugin](https://github.com/satsukitv/twitter-block-chain), but enhanced with a Nazi detector.

+## TODO:
+* Store identified Nazis in SQL DB.
+  * Query DB for matches before testing.
+  * (Refresh stale matches?)
+* Processing currently hits worker timeout above ~150 accounts.
+  * Also need to build cursor and improve error handling here.
+* Build checkboxes and block feature.
+Test for existing blocks and display in UI?
+* Review and improve documentation.

 ## Use case
 * User enters a username or URL of a user.
   * Sturmjäger offers to assess that user's followers and follows for potential Nazis.